-I have been wanting to try to paint my 30 year old mini blinds.
+I have been wanting to try to paint mini blinds yep, mini blinds that were 30+ years old.
 Yes, you heard right.
 That may be a slight exaggeration, but not by much.
 When mini blinds first came out, we decided to have them custom made through Sears.
 We have 11 windows, and 3 doors.
 Of the 11 windows 2 are huge picture windows.
 They came out and measured, and delivered brownish aluminum mini blinds.
 For the most part, they have held up really well over the years.
 I couple of slats have gotten bent here and there, but being aluminum, I’ve been able to bend them back.
 I am gradually making some changes in my living room.
 A few months ago I removed the carpet to expose my original hardwood floor.
 I plan to paint, change up the dreaded fireplace, and yes, change the mini blinds.
 Because the picture windows are so large, I do not have the $$$$ to buy new blinds.
 I decided to start with a blind from the back door that NO one ever uses.
 I only use the door when I go out to hang clothes on the line.
 That way if the experiment didn’t work, I could easily purchase a cheap vinyl mini blind to replace it.
 I put it in the bathtub and washed it really good, hung it up to dry before I started painting.
 Below are pictures of how I did this.

 It’s very difficult to see the true color of this blind while it is hanging on my makeshift holder.
 You can see that I used a clothes hanger (on wheels).